THE BLUES TRUST WELCOMES YOU

 Favorite Maynard Memories:

 Watching Maynard and Silvertone Steve trying to “out slide” each other at the first "Charles River” Boston Blues Festival.
 They used any object they could find to make their guitars cry and scream, including the steel railing and the necks of each others guitars.
 Meeting his young son, Milo, who was obviously wise beyond his years due to the influence, afforded him by a Dad who cared.
 It was the first time I saw a 10 year old with a walking stick and behaving like a Bodhisattva.
-Backstage conversations.

-His solo performance at the 2000 Boston Blues Festival; bridging the borderline Blues of the Vermont power trio of the Seth Yacavone Band and the West Side
+His solo performance at the 2000 Boston Blues Festival; bridging the borderline Blues of the Vermont power trio of the Seth Yacavone Band and the West Side Chicago Blues of Eddy Clearwater.

 His triumphant return to the Hatch Shell stage in 2005 in between chemo treatments.
 Talk about tough!
 He and Rick Russell backstage talking about subjects they were familiar with; Blues music and the Big C.

 Hanging on the front porch on the Vineyard, listening to Maynard spin stories about meeting his Blues heroes and the early years of Boston and Rhode Island Blues.
+He could speak with knoledge about just about anything, including the history of the Formula 1 World Championship!

 Most of all, I will remember Maynard for the inspiration, support and sage advice that were always available at the end of the line anytime I picked up the phone to vent.
 Maynard would usually impart a; “Gregory my boy, don’t let the bastards get you down.”

 Whatever obstacle we had to overcome to get him up in front of a new audience was always worth it.
 There was a mutual respect and appreciation for each other that is just hard to come by.
-In a superficial world, awash in a sea of veneer, Maynard Silva was pure Mahogany.
+In a superficial world, awash in a sea of veneer, Maynard Silva was solid Mahogany.

 For more insight on the man and the legacy he left behind, read last summer’s Vineyard Gazette article about Maynard and Milo.